jamesbvaughan/jamesbvaughan.com/readme.md

 so documenting the development process a bit really helps when I can't remember how certain things are supposed to work.

-### Albums Page

-I made this page mostly as an excuse to write some Elm code.
-The source for it is in `content/albums`.

 ### Deploying Changes

 Just commit and push, and Netlify will handle the rest and should email you if